crs4/pydoop/docs/pydoop_script.rst

 ------------------------

 `pydoop_script` makes it easy to solve simple problems.
 It makes it feasible to write simple (even throw-away) scripts to perform simple manipulations or analyses on your data, especially if it's text-based.

-If you can specify your algorithm in two simple functions that have no state, then you can consider using `pydoop_script`.
+If you can specify your algorithm in two simple functions that have no state or have a simple state that can be stored in module variables, then you can consider using ``pydoop_script``.

-If you need something more complex, then consider using the full Pydoop API or the native Hadoop Java API.
+If you need something more sophisticated, then consider using the full Pydoop API or the native Hadoop Java API.